krzysztofkluczynski/WUT-thesis-classlog-app/readme.md

 ### Step 2: Configure the Environment

-Adjust the .env file as needed.
+Adjust the .env file from deployment directory as needed.
 By default, it is preconfigured for local development.
 You only need to provide credentials for the first user in the system.

 ### Step 3: Build and Run the Containers